 Figure 3.
-The asymptotic smoothing (on the left column) and filtering (on the right column) eMSEs of 4D-Var and the IEnKS.
-They are displayed as functions of L, S with their components on the stable, unstable subspaces.
+The asymptotic smoothing (a) and filtering (b) eMSEs of 4D-Var and the IEnKS. eMSEs are displayed as functions of L, S with their components on the stable and unstable subspaces.
 The L parameter is on the abscissa axis for 4D-Var and on the ordinate axis for the IEnKS.
 The S parameter is on the abscissa axis for the IEnKS and on the ordinate axis for 4D-Var.

-5 eMSE and S improves the filtering eMSE.
+In this section, we studied the accuracy of both the cycled IEnKS and 4D-Var eMSEs as a function of the DAW parameters under linear, autonomous, diagonal assumptions.
+We found that the DAW parameter L improves the smoothing eMSE and S improves the filtering eMSE.
 These properties will be discussed and numerically investigated in a nonlinear context in the next section.